gordoste/ezsound/README.md

 # OTHER FILES:

-`Makefile`, `ezsound-6x8.conf`: It should never be necessary and is not recommended, but you can flash the card's EEPROM by running `make`.
+`Makefile`, `ezsound-6x8.conf`: It should never be necessary and is not recommended, but you can flash the card's EEPROM by running `make flash`.
 Note that this will run commands as root - make sure you understand what it is doing.
 You will need `cmake` installed on your system for this to work.